 Avoidance or modification of these triggers can aid in symptom reduction and can guide possible treatment regimens.
 (1)

-For symptoms of redness, prescribed topical medications include brimonidine and oxymetazoline hydrochloride.
-Intense pulsed light (IPL) therapy or KTP laser is also used.
+- Intense pulsed light (IPL) therapy or KTP laser

-For mild inflammatory papules and pustules, prescribed topical medications include ivermectin, azelaic acid, metronidazole, and sodium sulfacetamide (most commonly 5% sulfur lotion and 10% sodium sulfacetamide).
+- Ivermectin, azelaic acid, metronidazole, and sodium sulfacetamide (most commonly 5% sulfur lotion and 10% sodium sulfacetamide) for mild inflammatory papules and pustules

-For phyma (thickened skin), oral doxycycline can be used if the skin is inflamed, and surgical/laser options are available if the skin is not inflamed.
-(8)
+- Oral doxycycline if the skin is inflamed and surgical/laser options if the skin is not inflamed in case of phyma (8)